 Ferol was a founding board member with the National Organization for Arts in Health (NOAH) and served on the board for 5 years.
 She was the chair of the NOAH Professionalization Committee and assisted with the development of the nationally endorsed Code of Ethics and Standards for Arts in Health Professionals.
 In addition to being on the leadership team, she was an editor and contributing author to the Core Curriculum for Arts in Health Professionals.
 In partnership with the Alliance for the Arts in Research Universities (a2ru), Ferol is leading a national initiative to establish a Community of Arts in Health Educators.
 This community aims to articulate the priorities in the field of arts in health in higher education.

 Ferol graduated from the University of Florida with a M.M. in music education after receiving an Undergraduate Diploma in viola performance from Longy School of Music and a B.A. in music with a minor in psychology from Florida State University.
-Prior to attending FSU, she worked in arts administration assisting in the management of youth orchestras, volunteers, and database maintenance for non-profit music organizations.
+Additionally, she completed an Undergraduate Certificate in Arts in Healthcare.
+She has experience working in arts administration assisting in the management of youth orchestras, volunteers, and database maintenance for non-profit music organizations.

 Ferol's research interests include: arts in health pedagogy, curriculum design, and assessment.